kathlandgren/SWAMPE/docs/source/installation.rst

    git clone https://github.com/kathlandgren/SWAMP-E.git

-Then navigate into the 'SWAMPE-E'??? directory and install the package via:
+Then navigate into the 'SWAMPE'??? directory and install the package via:

 .. code-block:: bash